 - Right of First Refusal – Extension of Maintenance (MS Word document, NSID login required)

 - Right of First Refusal – Reinstatement (MS Word document, NSID login required)

 Right of first refusal expires if the course is not taught for two years.

 The Department Priority List is accessible online (NSID and password required).

 Visit the University of Saskatchewan’s Human Resources website for information about funds and benefits available to Sessional Lecturers:

-- Summary of the New Health, Dental and
+Summary of the Health, Dental, and Life Insurance Benefits

 University of Saskatchewan employees in-scope of CUPE 3287 who are not eligible under the university’s other benefits programs.

 Effective September 1, 2016 coverage begins on the initial appointment date as stated in the letter of offer.

 - Basic Life Insurance $30,000 during the course of the appointment(s)